inpsyde/composer-asset-compiler/README.md

 It is important to note that `COMPOSER_ASSETS_COMPILER` is the only environment variable that **can't** have a default value assigned via `"default-env"` configuration.

-When it is not defined for the environment the default value will be either **`"$default"`** or **`"$default-no-dev"`**, depending if Composer is being run with the `--no-dev` flag or not.
+When it is not defined in the real environment the default value will be either **`"$default"`** or **`"$default-no-dev"`**, depending if Composer is being run with the `--no-dev` flag or not.

-More details on this will be provided later in this README when documenting the root-level configuration, for now it is important to say that when using this kind of configuration it is a good idea to provide a set of configuration for the `"$default"` environment, otherwise if `COMPOSER_ASSETS_COMPILER` environment variable is not defined the compiler will not know which configuration to use.
+More details on this will be provided later in this README when documenting the root-level configuration, for now it is important to say that when using this kind of configuration it is a good idea to provide a set of configuration for the `"$default"` environment, otherwise if `COMPOSER_ASSETS_COMPILER` environment variable is not defined the compiler will not know which configuration to use (and will do nothing).

 For example, the previous snippet would be better written like this: